harryf/comedy/docs/_shows/20200930_Trottrior_30_Sep_2020__Flying_Dicks.md

 >
 > This is one side of the room.
 >
-> And you're the third group.
+> And you're the third group, okay?
 >
-> Okay, cool?
+> Cool?
 >
 > This side of the room, are you ready?
 >
-> This side of the room, are you ready?
+> - Yeah!
 >
-> This guy, are you ready?
+> - This side of the room, are you ready?
 >
-> You ruined it.
+> - Ready!
 >
+> - This guy, are you ready?
+>
+> - Yeah!
+>
+> - You ruined it.
+>
 > I'm joking.
 >
 > Ladies and gentlemen, give it up for your last comedian tonight.
 >
-> It's Harry Fox.
+> It's Harry Fox, give it up for him!
 >
-> Give it up for him.
+> - Nothing happened, William.
 >
-> I'm just going to wait.
+> - I'm just gonna wait.
 >
-> Can you, can you do something about this?
+> - Can you do something about it?
 >
 > Okay.
 >